 GRE: Official scores must be from GRE examinations administered within five years of the date you submit your application to UC Law SF.
 For example, scores for a test taken on September 17, 2022, are reportable through September 16, 2027.
 Applicants who have taken the GRE can log into their ETS account and select UC Law SF College of the Law as a recipient of GRE results using the school code: 4342.

 The Admissions Office weighs each of these two factors equally in its decision, along with the qualitative information from each applicant’s personal statement, recommendation letters, and resume.

 Quality is more important than quantity.
-UC Hastings recommends that your personal statement be 2-4 pages in length.
+UC Law SF recommends that your personal statement be 2-4 pages in length.
 Statements are evaluated for grammar, spelling, organization, clarity, and relevance.

-There is no fee to apply to the JD Program if the application is submitted by the March 31 deadline.
+There is no fee to apply to the JD Program.

 Applicants must submit two letters of recommendation.